-Pork Carnitas Tacos Recipe
+Slow Cooker Pork Carnitas Tacos

 I LOVE pork carnitas tacos.
 Pork shoulder (or pork butt) slow-roasted in a slow cooker with pineapple juice and spices until it easily shreds apart.
 The best part?
 It’s the perfect crispy meat for tacos, pulled pork sliders, pulled pork quesadillas, and more….and you’ll have plenty of leftover pulled pork to try all three of these recipes.

 My pork carnitas tacos recipe is served as a small corn tortilla street taco with fresh cilantro, diced onions, lime wedges, and a creamy lime sauce for a simple and delicious taco.
+I also have a carnitas taco bowl variation of this recipe, served with my favorite toppings!

 If you’re looking for more delicious taco recipes like this, try my easy chicken birria tacos, spicy shrimp tacos, and authentic carne asada tacos!
 All of these recipes also pair really nicely with my cilantro lime rice recipe.